ostracod/breadtext/btslDocumentation/builtIn.md

 `Object.new()` - Creates an instance of the class.

-`Object.getName()` - Gets the name of the class.
+`Object.name` - Gets the name of the class.

 `Object.isSubclassOf(class)` - Returns whether the class is a subclass of the given class.

-`Object.getSuper(class: null)` - Returns a version of the class with the given binding and overriding class.
-If the class is null, use the non-Object superclass.
-If the class is null, and there is not exactly one non-Object superclass, throw an error.
+`myObject.getSuper(class)` - Returns a version of the class with the given binding and overriding class.

+`myObject.super` - Returns a version of the class whose binding and overriding class is the non-Object superclass.
+If there is not exactly one non-Object superclass, throw an error.

 `Object.toString()` - Returns a string representation of the class and its values.
 This method is used by the `str` function.